|paragon vulcan kiln||or tumblers at electrictumblers.co.uk|

-Paragon Vulcan kilns are generally used for melting and mixing glasses in a crucible, ceramics, and general glass work, although they have other applications.
-They're 1290°C kilns with digital programmers, in Paragon black, or customised berry, blue, jade, navy, pink, purple, or turquoise.
-Learn about Paragon Vulcan kilns on this page.
+The Paragon Vulcan Mobile kiln is generally used for melting and mixing glasses in a crucible, annealing, casting, and moulding glass, ceramics, porcelain, pottery, and raku, although it has other applications.
+It's a 1290°C kiln with a digital programmer, in Paragon black, or customised berry, blue, jade, navy, pink, purple, or turquoise.
+Learn about the Paragon Vulcan kiln on this page.

-There's only one version: the mobile Vulcan 11.
-The mobile version is a complete wheel-away kiln with a move-aside crucible cover on a pivot assembly.
-In the US, the mobile version is called the Vulcan 11.
+There's only one version: the Vulcan Mobile: a complete wheel-away kiln with a move-aside crucible cover on a pivot assembly.
+In the US, it's called the Vulcan ll.

 Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include comprehensive instructions, UK VAT, and free continuing support from a top-tier international distributor.

-Kilns over 30kg can't be delivered by a regular parcel-service van: they need a lorry with a tail-lift and a hydraulic pallet trolley.
+Kilns that weigh more than 30kg can't be delivered by a regular parcel-service van: they need a tail-lift lorry with a hydraulic pallet trolley.
 GB-mainland delivery charges are on the shop page.
 For other locations, call or mail.

-Paragon Vulcan kilns are 1290°C, eight-sided, top-opening, floor-standing, firebrick kilns, with cone-fire ramp-hold, Sentry 12-key digital programmers.
-Choose Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
-Customised kilns are made to order, so can't be returned if the colour isn't exactly the same as in the photo.
+Yours can be in Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
+However, it's only the control boxes that are painted: not the whole kiln.
+Customised kilns are made to order, so can't be returned if the colour isn't exactly as in the photo.

-The Sentry 12-key programmer can be upraded to a Sentinel Touch Screen.
-Both have advanced and time-saving features, including optional automatic control over an electric kiln vent, a gas injection system, and a USB computer interface.
+It normally has an enhanced Sentry 12-key programmer.
+Its features include thirty-five free-to-set sequences, each one with up to twenty segments, and automatic control over hardware options: an electric kiln vent, a gas injection system, and a USB computer interface.

 Use them for crucible glass work, firing ceramics, earthenware, porcelain, pottery, and stoneware, glass annealing, bisqueware, ceramic art, china painting, applying decals, doll making, fire polishing, glass art, glass fusing, sagging, and slumping, heat treating, laboratory testing, lampwork, lost-wax casting, mixing custom glass colours, pâte de verre, raku, staining glass, hardening and tempering blades, cutters, dies, and tools, and many other materials and processes.